When a hurricane strikes, owners of boats and other watercraft are advised to make plans on where to store and to secure their vessels.

 Large sailboats and motorboats

-- Check you marina’s policy concerning hurricanes and make a plan ahead of time on what to do with your water vessel.
-Determine if your marina is located in a susceptible location.
+- Check you marina’s policy concerning hurricanes and make a plan on what to do with your water vessel.
+Determine if your marina is in a susceptible location.
 Should you move your boat?

 - Do not stay on your boat during a hurricane or severe storm event.